Ensemble distributional forecasting for insurance loss reserving: Additional fitting results

 \subsection{ADLP with Three Subsets}

 The average out-of-sample Log Score attained by the four $\text{ADLP}^{+}$ ensembles, in comparison with the corresponding ADLP ensembles, are summarised in Table \ref{LSCompTwovsThree}.
 The ``Split Points" column shows the accident period(s) where the split of subsets occurs for both ADLP ensembles (outside the bracket) and $\text{ADLP}^{+}$ ensembles (inside the bracket).
-As per Table \ref{LSCompTwovsThree}, the average Log Score differential between the ADLP and the $\text{ADLP}^{+}$ ensembles tend to be small, except for $\text{ADLP}_2$ and $\text{ADLP}_2^{+}$.
+As per Table \ref{LSCompTwovsThree}, the average Log Score differential between the ADLP and the $\text{ADLP}^{+}$ ensembles tend to be small, except for $\text{ADLP}_9$ and $\text{ADLP}_9^{+}$.

-Additionally, based on the box-plot of Log Score in Figure \ref{BoxplotTwovsThree}, the distributions of Log Score for the $\text{ADLP}$ and $\text{ADLP}^{+}$ over the 100 simulations are also similar, though $\text{ADLP}_2$ under-performs $\text{ADLP}_2^{+}$ in most simulated data set by a small margin.
-The out-performance of $\text{ADLP}_2^{+}$ might be explained by the fact that it splits the second and the third subset at accident period 15, which is the "optimal" split point for ADLP ensembles in this example.
-In fact, $\text{ADLP}_2^{+}$ yields a similar performance as $\text{ADLP}_8$, which uses accident period 15 as the split point for its two subsets.
-Therefore, instead of dividing the data into three subsets, using two subsets to train the model weights with a split point at accident period 15 seems sufficient.
+Additionally, based on the box-plot of Log Score in Figure \ref{BoxplotTwovsThree}, the distributions of Log Score for the $\text{ADLP}$ and $\text{ADLP}^{+}$ over the 100 simulations are also similar, though $\text{ADLP}_9$ under-performs $\text{ADLP}_9^{+}$ in most simulated data set by a small margin.

-The similar performance of ADLP and $\text{ADLP}^{+}$ ensembles can also be shown in Figure \ref{LSbyACCTwovsThree}, which plots the average Log Score received by $\text{ADLP}_8$ and $\text{ADLP}_8^{+}$ at each accident period.
-Although $\text{ADLP}_8^{+}$ has an additional split point at accident period 29, its performance is still analogous to $\text{ADLP}_8$ even after the accident period 15.
-This phenomenon might be explained by the small variability in component models' performance after accident period 20, as shown in Figure \ref{LSbyACCTwovsThree}, making it difficult for ensembles to exploit the diversity in models' performance.
-Therefore, at least for the data set used in this study, there is no substantial improvement in the ensemble's predictive performance by introducing another subset for training the combination weights.